Connect with others who understand.

 Talk With Others Who Understand

 Have you ever considered getting a tattoo with hemophilia?
 If so, have you sought medical advice about any special precautions you can take?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.